roadicing/x509dostool/README.md

 x509dostool edit -in crafted_certificate.crt tbs issuer -values x509dos
 ```

-Use the certificate to detect implementation issues in a library executed through a file named `test.sh`:
+Use the certificate to detect implementation issues in a library executed through a script named `test.sh`:

 ```
 x509dostool detect -libs test.sh -certs crafted_certificate.crt
 ```

-Additionally, some typical commands are provided in the `test/test_*.sh` files for reference.
+In addition, the scripts under the `test/` directory also provide some common usage examples for the corresponding commands.

 We also provided a video for demonstrating the usage of the tool, which can be found on [our website](https://sites.google.com/view/x509dos).

 ## Evaluation

-To perform the evaluation for the `generate` command, enter the `test/generate` directory and run `./test_generate.sh [--verbose]`.

-To perform the evaluation for the `edit` command, enter the `test/edit` directory and run `./test_edit.sh [--verbose]`.
+To perform the evaluation for the `generate` or `edit` command, enter the respective directory (`test/generate/` or `test/edit/`) and run the corresponding script (`./test_generate.sh` or `./test_edit.sh`), optionally with the `--verbose` flag.

-To perform the evaluation for the `detect` command, enter the `test/detect` directory and run `./test_detect.sh`.
+To perform the evaluation for the `detect` command, enter the `test/detect/` directory and run `./test_detect.sh`.